Haas School of Business: Full-time MBA

 The Berkeley MBA Program is a two-year curriculum designed to prepare students for business leadership.
 In addition to its core curriculum and elective courses, Berkeley Haas requires all MBA students to take an Applied Innovation course, such as Haas@Work or International Business Development.

 Prospective full-time MBA students may apply to one of three concurrent degree programs; Haas offers a four-semester MBA/MEng program with one of seven programs in the College of Engineering, a five-semester MBA/MPH program with the School of Public Health, and a four-year JD/MBA program with Berkeley Law or the UC College of the Law in San Francisco.
 Current students may apply to a semester-long exchange program with Columbia Business School, Hong Kong University of Science and Technology, IESE Business School, HEC Paris, or London Business School.

-The Berkeley Haas full-time MBA program was ranked 7th in The Economist 2019 global rankings and 7th in the Financial Times 2023 global rankings.

 Evening & Weekend MBA

 The three-year, part-time Berkeley Evening & Weekend MBA Program allows participants to continue working full-time while pursuing the MBA.
-The curriculum is aligned with that of the full-time MBA, and students can choose to attend classes either two evenings per week or on Saturdays.
+The curriculum is aligned with that of the full-time MBA, and students can choose to attend core classes either two evenings per week or all day on Saturdays.
+Students can also choose to attend core classes in-person or a hybrid of online and in-person (Flex Cohort).

-The Berkeley Haas Evening & Weekend MBA Program was ranked 2nd in U.S. News & World Reports 2021 and 2022 Ranking of Best Part-time MBA Programs.